-THE election of former Matabeleland North governor Jacob Mudenda as Speaker of Parliament marked a major milestone in the rehabilitation of top Zanu PF officials who were fingered in the so-called Tsholotsho Declaration that reportedly wanted to push President Robert Mugabe out of power.
+THE ELECTION of former Matabeleland North governor Jacob Mudenda as speaker of Parliament marked a major milestone in the rehabilitation of top Zanu PF officials who were fingered in the so-called Tsholotsho Declaration that reportedly sought to push President Robert Mugabe out of power.

-Mudenda was in 2005 suspended from the party alongside five other provincial Zanu PF chairpersons who met at Dinyane Secondary School in Tsholotsho where an agreement was allegedly struck to replace Vice-President Joice Mujuru with Defence minister Emmerson Mnangagwa in the presidium.
+Mudenda was in 2005 suspended from the party alongside five other provincial Zanu PF chairpersons who met at Dinyane Secondary School in Tsholotsho, Matabeleland North, where an agreement was allegedly struck to replace Vice-President Joice Mujuru with Defence minister Emmerson Mnangagwa in the presidium.

-Former Information minister Jonathan Moyo, who was viewed as the face of the lobby, was banished from the party and only rejoined Zanu PF in 2009 after winning two elections as an independent.
+Former Information minister Jonathan Moyo, viewed as the face of the lobby, was banished from the party and only rejoined Zanu PF in 2009 after winning two elections as an independent.

 Mudenda’s elevation last Tuesday was not without intrigue as Mugabe reportedly did a tough balancing act by consulting Zanu PF’s two main factions.

-A Zanu PF member from Masvingo, who was part of the recent politburo meeting that decided the deployments to the National Assembly, said Mugabe told the meeting that he had consulted widely with the party presidium and would want Mudenda to become the next Speaker.
+A Zanu PF member from Masvingo, who was part of the recent politburo meeting that decided the deployments to the national assembly, said Mugabe told the caucus he had consulted widely with the party presidium and would want Mudenda to become the next speaker.

-Both Mudenda and Chinomona were suspended from the party in 2005 for being part of a controversial meeting held in Tsholotsho, Matabeleland North, which was allegedly convened to campaign for Mnangagwa’s elevation.
+Both Mudenda and Chinomona were suspended from the party in 2005 for being part of the controversial meeting held in Tsholotsho.

 During the proceedings in Parliament on Tuesday, after the election of Mudenda, Mujuru spoke passionately about the need to develop Mudenda’s Matabeleland home area.